RyannnG/Udacity-Machine-Learning-Nanodegree/README.md

 # Udacity-Machine-Learning-Nanodegree

-This repository is for Udacity Machine Learning Nanadegree
+This repository is built for Udacity Machine Learning Nanadegree

 ## Outline